Scenes and nodes¶

 - It can be added to other nodes as children.

-The last one is very important.
+The last one is important.
 Nodes can have other nodes as children.
 When arranged in this way, the nodes become a tree.

 In Godot, the ability to arrange nodes in this way creates a powerful tool for organizing projects.
 Since different nodes have different functions, combining them allows for the creation of more complex functions.